The Book

-This is the classic starting point for any good sports autobiography.
-The way this is supposed to work is that I would then go on to describe my childhood adventures, my early competitive defeats, and my most hard-won victories.
-I would finish off with some kind of great success, ideally at the pinnacle of the sport, along with some pithy lessons about wielding a sabre that would translate well to life lessons for aspiring athletes and corporate weekend warriors.
-There are many books like that, some of them good.
+The way this is supposed to work is that I would then go on to describe my childhood adventures, my early defeats, my most hard-won victories.
+I’d finish off with some kind of great success, ideally at the pinnacle of the sport, along with some pithy lessons about sabre that would translate well to life lessons for aspiring athletes and corporate warriors.

 I can’t write that book.
 Because the first time I picked up a sabre was when I was 23 years old.